nickesc/client-enhanced/README.md

     by <a href="https://nickesc.github.io">N. Escobar</a> / <a href="https://github.com/nickesc">nickesc</a>
   </h6>
   <h6 align="center">
-    a client side Minecraft modpack that aims<br>
+    a client-side Minecraft modpack that aims<br>
     to overhaul and modernize the experience
   </h6>
 </h3>